michimoser/bp4dsm.github.io/README.md

 ## How to contribute

 Add and edit best practices in [bestpractices.md](bestpractices.md).
+Use the following structure to report results.